dijasila/GPAW/doc/install/installationguide.rst

 6) BLAS and LAPACK libraries.
 Start with your system provided defaults or e.g. acml_ or openblas_.
 Multithreading is not supported.

+7) SciPy_ 0.7.0 or later

 Optionally:

-7) an MPI library (required for parallel calculations).
+8) an MPI library (required for parallel calculations).

-8) HDF5 (> 1.8.0) library for parallel I/O and for saving files in HDF5 format
+9) HDF5 (> 1.8.0) library for parallel I/O and for saving files in HDF5 format

-9) SciPy_ 0.7.0 or later (required for example for transport of response calculations)

 .. note::